 Day 1: Henro Life: Homeless, Hornets & Red Snapper Charades

-Woke up around 5:30am feeling shockingly rested—possibly for the first time in my entire adult life.
+Woke up around 5:30am feeling shockingly rested—and a little proud of myself for making it this far.
 Chatted with Sabrina and Reece for a bit before heading downstairs for breakfast.

 Breakfast & Mini Bento Moment